isomerpages/mpa-seathedifference/index.md

 ---
 layout: homepage
-title: Sea the Difference - Explore maritime career opportunities
+title: Sea the Difference - Explore maritime careers
 description: ‘Sea the Difference’ is a Maritime Singapore marketing campaign by the Maritime and Port Authority of Singapore (MPA) that celebrates opportunities and highlights the diversity of jobs in the maritime industry,